rattadan/nRide_testnet/README.md

 3. **Genesis File n**
    -  `nride_fresh_genesis.json`

+   Notice: You don't need to add a mandatory Validator Information directly into the genesis file, because the ICS concensus module is being linked with the underlying Cosmos Validator Set, not the staking Validator set.

 ### Important Parameters

 - **Genesis Time**: Set in `nride_fresh_genesis.json` to specify the start time of the blockchain.